How to create PDFs with React to PDF

 FAQ

-How can I create PDFs in a React application using react-to-pdf?
+How can I create PDFs in a React application using React to PDF?

 To create PDFs, install the react-to-pdf package, use the Pdf component to wrap the content you want to export, and trigger the PDF generation through a button click or event.

-What are the advantages of using react-to-pdf for PDF generation in React?
+What are the advantages of using React to PDF for PDF generation in React?

-react-to-pdf is easy to integrate and allows you to convert React components into PDFs with minimal configuration, making it ideal for exporting reports, invoices, or any web content.
+React to PDF is easy to integrate and allows you to convert React components into PDFs with minimal configuration, making it ideal for exporting reports, invoices, or any web content.

-How do I customize the PDF layout in a React app with react-to-pdf?
+How do I customize the PDF layout in a React app with React to PDF?

 Customize the layout by applying CSS styles to your React components before rendering them as PDFs.
 Ensure the final document matches your design specifications.

-Can react-to-pdf handle dynamic content in React applications?
+Can React to PDF handle dynamic content in React applications?

-Yes, react-to-pdf can handle dynamic content, allowing you to generate PDFs that include real-time data and user inputs directly from your React components.
+Yes.
+React to PDF can handle dynamic content, allowing you to generate PDFs that include real-time data and user inputs directly from your React components.

-What are common issues when generating PDFs with react-to-pdf?
+What are common issues when generating PDFs with React to PDF?

 Common issues include styling inconsistencies and rendering large datasets.
 Address these by testing different styles and optimizing data before PDF generation.
 Also, note that text may be blurred when zooming in due to the non-vectorized screenshots.

-Hulya Masharipov Technical Writer
+Hulya Masharipov

-Hulya is a frontend web developer and technical writer at PSPDFKit who enjoys creating responsive, scalable, and maintainable web experiences.
+Hulya is a frontend web developer and technical writer at Nutrient who enjoys creating responsive, scalable, and maintainable web experiences.
 She’s passionate about open source, web accessibility, cybersecurity privacy, and blockchain.

-Free trial Ready to get started?
+FREE TRIAL Ready to get started?